 About Port de Sóller

-Inextricably tied to the Med, Port de Sóller has historically taken a dynamic seafaring approach to its isolated situation.
+The location of this small coastal village has often played a decisive role in its history.
 Separated from the rest of Mallorca by the Tramuntana mountain range, past generations had to take to the water to make trade possible.
 With its isolated setting it is, therefore, hardly surprising that Port de Sóller is so closely associated with seafaring and the Mediterranean.

 Had they lived to bear witness to the modern-day construction of the Sóller tunnel, the area’s residents would have marvelled at the possibility of wagons rolling into their village.
 Easy road communication, however, would have robbed Sóller of its rich maritime past; the necessity for exploration opening up this humble corner of the island to the world, bringing import and export of goods, most notably citrus fruits, and, less desirably, pirate invasion.